wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.V.2

 <p class=fip id=p2>
-2.&emsp;Since the separation, the words “create” and “make” have become confused.
+2. Since the separation, the words “create” and “make” have become confused.
 <sup>2</sup>When you make something, you do so out of a specific sense of lack or need.
 <sup>3</sup>Anything made for a specific purpose has no true generalisability.
 <sup>4</sup>When you make something to fill a perceived lack, you are tacitly implying that you believe in separation.